webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 - it has to be an orange sticky note
 - it needs to be phrased in the past
 - it has to be relevant for the domain
-- eg. item added to cart/user registred
+- eg. item added to cart/user registered

 ---
 # People (yellow)